[Kurobe Dam] The most difficult construction project of the 20th century

 It took 7 years to complete the whole construction of the dam.
 There was a generally known saying "For every 10,000kW produced by the power generation facility, one person dies.", coming from the difficulty of the construction.
 However, actually it lost 171 lives in the line of duty to produce 250,000kW.

-The electricity transmission began in January 1961.
-Kurobe Dam is dedicated to the hydroelectric power generation and has a storage capacity of 200 million cubic meters (12 billion bl, equivalent to 160 Tokyo Domes).
 From the intake on the right bank of the dam, water is sent through a special tunnel dug into the mountains to the Kurobe River No. 4 Power Station, built underground about 10 kilometers downstream, and electricity is generated at a drop of 545.5 meters from the dam.
+In Summer, you can see the spouting of 10 tons of water per second from a height of 186 meters.

 記事URLをコピーしました